Language Concepts

 Additionally, Python includes several built-in data structures, such as lists, tuples, dictionaries, and sets, which are used to organize and manage collections of data efficiently.

-# List is a collection of items that are ordered and changeable.
-In other languages, it is called an slice or dynamic array.
+# A list is a collection of items that are ordered and changeable (mutable).

 my_list = [1, 2, 3]

-# A tuple is a collection of items that are ordered and unchangeable.
+# A tuple is a collection of items that are ordered and unchangeable (immutable).

 my_tuple = (1, 2, 3)

-# a dictionary is a collection of items that are unordered, changeable, and indexed.
-In other languages, it is called a hash table or associative array.
+# changeable (mutable), and indexed.
+In other languages, it can be similar to a hash table or associative array.

 my_dict = {'a': 1, 'b': 2}